Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 How trials are conducted

-To compare small grain varieties, trial plots are set up at several experiment stations in Minnesota and North Dakota as well as in farmers’ fields in many counties of both states.
+To compare small grain varieties, trial plots are set up at several experiment stations in Minnesota and in farmers’ fields in many counties across the state.
 At each location, varieties are grown in replicated plots.
 Plots are handled so factors affecting yield and other characteristics are as similar as possible for all varieties at each location.

-Trials aren’t designed for comparisons between crops/species because crops are grown on different fields or with different management.
+Trials are not designed for comparisons between crops/species because crops are grown on different fields or with different management.
 Only use the data to compare varieties within a single table.